-Microsoft's deal to buy Activision Blizzard boosted by US judge
+Microsoft's deal to buy Call of Duty maker boosted by US judge

 However, Microsoft said it had offered a 10-year licensing agreement to Sony for the game and argued that it would make no financial sense to restrict access to such a massive following.

-Judge Jacqueline Scott Corley said the testimony delivered during a week-long hearing in San Francisco had left her unpersuaded that the FTC could prove its claims.

-"The FTC has not shown it is likely to succeed on its assertion the combined firm will probably pull Call of Duty from Sony PlayStation, or that its ownership of Activision content will substantially lessen competition in the video game library subscription and cloud gaming markets," she wrote.
+In a message to staff shared by the company he added: "We're optimistic that today's ruling signals a path to full regulatory approval elsewhere around the globe, and we stand ready to work with UK regulators to address any remaining concerns so our merger can quickly close."

-The ruling is not necessarily the end of the process.
-The FTC can appeal the decision.
+The decision in the US is not necessarily the end of the process.
+The FTC can appeal the ruling.
 It has also separately challenged the merger in a parallel process running in administrative court.

 "We are disappointed in this outcome given the clear threat this merger poses to open competition in cloud gaming, subscription services, and consoles," FTC spokesperson Douglas Farrar said.
 "In the coming days we'll be announcing our next step to continue our fight to preserve competition and protect consumers."